Minimum Admission Requirements

 from the drop-down menu and completing information requested.

 b.
-In the References Section, submit three (3) letters of recommendation, including
+In the References Section, submit two (2) letters of recommendation.
+One should

 c.
 In the Personal Statement Section, complete an essay that addresses your